10 Crystal Morphology and Symmetry

 Above, we noted that cubes have nine mirror planes.
 Cubes also have 2-fold, 3-fold, and 4-fold rotational symmetry, shown in Figure 10.12.
 When rotated 180° about an edge diagonal, a cube appears unchanged drawing on left).
 When rotated 120° about a main diagonal (drawing in the center), or when rotated 90° about a line perpendicular to a face (drawing on the right), a cube does not change.
 Thus, we see that different rotation axes can combine in crystals.
 Cubes, with all their mirror planes and rotation axes, have the most symmetry possible for a crystal.

 Many minerals grow as prisms, crystals having a set of identical faces parallel to one direction.
-Typically, prismatic crystals are elongated in one direction.
+Typically, prismatic crystals have elongated shapes.
 Figure 10.13 shows a green prismatic crystal of apophyllite, a zeolite.
 The crystal has four vertical faces and a square cross section.
 It also has sloping terminating faces at the top and bottom ends.
 Figure 10.14 shows a hexagonal prism of apatite.
 The prism has six sides – all parallel to one direction – and terminating faces on its top.
 If the crystal was perfectly formed, there would also be six terminating faces on the bottom.

 Symmetry can be enigmatic.
 For example, anhedral crystals exhibit no external symmetry, while euhedral crystals may exhibit a lot.
 And, rotational symmetry, even if present, may be hard to see.
 For example, the 3-fold axes of symmetry in a cube are difficult to see without turning the cube in your hand.
 Problems may be even more complicated in natural crystals because of growth imperfections in crystal faces, or the presence of many differently shaped crystal faces.